simon-stahlberg/mimir/experiments/github/README.md

 To compare planners under resource constraints and test their ability to operate efficiently within both time and memory limitations, all experiments are limited to:

-- Memory limit: 8 GB
+- `Memory limit`: 8 GB
-- Time limit: 30 minutes
+- `Time limit`: 30 minutes

 To evaluate the planners performances we use the following performance metrics:

-- Coverage: the total number of solved problems
+- `Coverage`: the total number of solved problems
-- Time: the geometric mean over the total time in milliseconds needed to solve all problems (considering only problems solved by all configurations)
+- `Time`: the geometric mean over the total time in milliseconds needed to solve all problems (considering only problems solved by all configurations)

 ## Planner Configurations